Mosquitoes and hot weather go together

 It has been a lovely hot summer day, and then you get a beautiful warm summer evening and night.
 Everything would really be perfect if it were not for the tiny, infuriating mosquitoes buzzing about everywhere.

 This is a scenario that most of us can recognise, both in the summer at home and on holidays in warm countries.
 Mosquitoes are a plague everywhere, regardless of latitude and longitude.

 Mosquitoes live on nectar from plants.
 They do not actually eat blood.
 In fact only female mosquitoes bite.
 They suck blood to develop their eggs.

 When a mosquito bites, it injects a chemical substance like saliva into the bite to keep the blood from clotting.
 That is what causes the itching.
 Your body reacts to the bite and builds up a type of inflammation.

 A mosquito does not inject a poison, as a wasp does, for instance.
-So it does not help to try and draw anything out of a mosquito bite, because no poison has been injected.

 The body’s immune reaction has been activated by the mosquito bite.
 How strongly you react to a mosquito bite depends very much on your immune system.
 There are also different types of mosquitoes, and some cause a more violent reaction than others.